gerosil/kostalpiko-homeassistant/README.md

 e.g. Kostal Piko 5.5. with frimware 3.75

 ## Installation
-add this repository in "HACS / Userddefined Repositories"
+add this repository in "HACS / Userdefined Repositories"

 ##